QualiSystemsLab/Jira-Integration/README.md

 - `Jira Project Name`: Jira project where issues should be opened.
 Can be blank if there is only one project.
 - `Issue Type`: issue type to create, e.g. Task

-Creates a Jira issue with a specially formatted description, e.g.
+Creates a Jira issue with a specially formatted description:

     Issue opened automatically by CloudShell
     Error: Health check on resource DUT 2 failed: Device not responding